ahabyss/TwitchChatReplay/README.md

 ## Bugs

-If you have a problem please [open an issue] (https://github.com/ahabyss/TwitchChatReplay/issues/new).
+If you have a problem please [open an issue](https://github.com/ahabyss/TwitchChatReplay/issues/new).

 ## JSON Parsing

-The chat logs are from overrustle, and are converted into a readable format using a python analysis script, which can be found at [Twitch Chat Replay Parser] https://github.com/ahabyss/TCRParser.
+The chat logs are from overrustle, and are converted into a readable format using a python analysis script, which can be found at [Twitch Chat Replay Parser](https://github.com/ahabyss/TCRParser).
 Using this you can easily parse any chat log so that it can be read with this extension.